comicrelief/engineering-handbook/service-delivery/Incidents/severity-levels.md

 # Severity Levels
 ***

-### SEV-1
+## SEV-1

 Critical issue that warrants public notification and liaison with executive teams.

-### SEV-2
+## SEV-2

 Critical system issue actively impacting many customers' ability to use the product.

-### SEV-3
+## SEV-3

-Stability or minor customer-impacting issues that require immediate attention from service owners.
+Stability or minor customer-impacting issue that requires immediate attention from service owners.

-### SEV-4
+## SEV-4

-Minor issues requiring action, but not affecting customer ability to use the product.
+Minor issue requiring action, but not affecting customer ability to use the product.